-EBITDA can be harder to calculate on the income statement.
-Depreciation and Amortization can be included in several spots on the income statement (in Cost of Goods Sold and as part of General & Administrative expenses for example) and therefore requires special focus.
+EBITDA can be harder to calculate from the income statement.
+Depreciation and Amortization can be included in several spots on the income statement (in Cost of Goods Sold and as part of General & Administrative expenses, for example) and, therefore, require special focus.

-The easiest way to ensure you have the full depreciation and amortization number is by checking the Cash Flow Statement, where they will be fully broken out.
+The easiest way to ensure that you have the full depreciation and amortization numbers is by checking the Cash Flow Statement, where they will be fully broken out.

 The example below shows how to calculate EBIT and EBITDA on a typical income statement.

-We will take you through this example step by step so you can calculate each of these metrics on your own.
+We will take you through this example step by step, so you can see how to calculate each of these metrics on your own.

-In EBIT example, let’s take the numbers in 2019 starting with Earnings, and then add back Taxes, and Interest.
+For the EBIT example, let’s take the numbers in 2019, starting with Earnings, and then add back Taxes and Interest.

 The EBIT formula is:

-In the EBITDA example let’s continue to use the 2019 data and now take everything from the EBIT example but add back 15,003 of Depreciation.
+In the EBITDA example, let’s continue to use the 2019 data and now take everything from the EBIT example and also add back 15,003 of Depreciation.

 The EBITDA formula is:

-There is a lot of debate about which metric is better, and lots of good arguments on both sides of the fence.
+There is a lot of debate about which metric is better, and there are good arguments on both sides of the fence.

-For a company or industry with relatively low capital expenditures required to maintain their operations, EBITDA can be a good proxy for cash flow.
+For a company or industry with relatively low capital expenditures required to maintain its operations, EBITDA can be a good proxy for cash flow.

-In capital intensive industries like oil and gas, mining, and infrastructure, EBITDA is a near meaningless metric.
+However, for companies in capital-intensive industries such as oil and gas, mining, and infrastructure, EBITDA is a near meaningless metric.
 The extensive amount of capital spending required means that EBITDA and cash flow will often be very far apart.
-In this case, EBIT may be more appropriate, as the Depreciation and Amortization captures a portion of past capital expenditures.
+In such a case, EBIT may be more appropriate, as the Depreciation and Amortization captures a portion of past capital expenditures.

-To see more on the topic, we have outlined why Warren Buffett does not like to use EBITDA.
-As he put it, do people think the Tooth Fairy pays for capital expenditures?
+To see more on the topic, we’ve outlined why Warren Buffett does not like to use EBITDA.
+As he put it, “Do people think the Tooth Fairy pays for capital expenditures?”

-Depreciation doesn’t perfectly correspond to capital expenditures, but it is analogous and represents a smoothed-out version of it over time.
+Depreciation doesn’t perfectly correspond to capital expenditures, but it is analogous and represents a smoothed-out version of such expenditures over time.

-Those in favor of EBIT explain that, over time, depreciation is relatively representative of capital expenditures (capex), and capex is required to run the business so it makes sense to look at earnings after depreciation.
+People who favor using EBIT explain that, over time, depreciation is relatively representative of capital expenditures (Capex), and Capex is required to run the business, so it makes sense to look at earnings after depreciation.

-Those in favor of EBITDA view capex as largely discretionary and therefore think it should be excluded.
+People who favor using EBITDA view Capex as largely discretionary and therefore think it should be excluded.

-Capital intensive industries will trade at very low EV/EBITDA multiples because their depreciation expense and capital requirements are so high.
-This means they could be a “value trap” to the untrained eye (i.e. they appear cheap, but actually are not).
+Capital-intensive industries will trade at very low EV/EBITDA multiples because their depreciation expense and capital requirements are so high.
+This means they could be a “value trap” to the untrained eye (i.e., they appear undervalued but actually are not).

 EBIT multiples will always be higher than EBITDA multiples and may be more appropriate for comparing companies across different industries.

-The key is to know your industry and which metrics are most common in it.
+The key is to know your industry and which metrics are most commonly used and most appropriate for it.

 For true intrinsic value analysis, such as in financial modeling, EBITDA is not even relevant, as we rely entirely on unlevered free cash flow to value the business.

-We hope this has helped shed some light on the major differences of EBIT vs EBITDA.
-If you want to keep exploring similar topics, we have a range of free resources that we believe will be extremely valuable to you in your career.
+We hope the above helped shed some light on the major differences of EBIT vs EBITDA.
+CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification.
+If you want to keep exploring topics to help advance your career, we offer the following range of free resources that we believe will be extremely valuable to you.